Invest Children’s Own Money.

-If the Canada Child Benefit cheques are put in a separate bank account for the children, Revenue Canada then assumes that this money belongs to the children.
-Any investment income generated from this money will be taxed in the children’s hands, and as long as they do not earn over $12,069 (in 2019), no tax will be payable.
+If the Canada Child Benefit cheques are put in a separate bank account for the children, Canada Revenue Agency then assumes that this money belongs to the children.
+Any investment income generated from this money will be taxed in the children’s hands, and as long as they do not earn over $15,000 (in 2023), no tax will be payable.

 The money can be used to buy term deposits, Canada Savings Bonds or mutual funds.
 Over the long term, a mutual fund that invests in the stock market has historically outperformed interest-bearing investments.

 Once the children are earning their own income, you can give them an allowance to spend and get them to save and invest their income.
 The children should file tax returns even if they do not have any tax to pay so that they create RRSP room from their earned income.

 You are allowed to contribute up to $50,000 per beneficiary to a RESP over their lifetime.
 The first $2,500 contribution per year is eligible for a Canadian Education Savings Grant of 20% to a maximum by age 18 of $7,200.
 If you have not received the CESG in the past, you can catch up on the missed grant by $500 per year (contributing an additional $2,500).

 You do not get a tax deduction for the contribution, but the investment income grows tax deferred until withdrawn.
 When it is withdrawn, the grant and investment income is taxed in the hands of the children.
 The capital is returned without tax.

 If you are going to accumulate savings, you may wish to put them into an RESP just to shelter the investment income from taxes.
 If one or all of your children do not attend post-secondary education, you may be able to change the beneficiary to another child or receive the money yourself.
 You would have to pay tax on the income (including a 20% penalty tax) unless you use the income to make an RRSP contribution.